 This was not just limited to one period in the history of Israel.
 Throughout the period of the monarchy, more often than not, the people and their kings prostituted themselves before foreign gods, serving them and ignoring the Lord.
 After both of the Jewish kingdoms had fallen, Ezekiel, exiled to Babylon, wrote about them.
 In Ezekiel 16, he recounts the history of Israel as a young and unwanted girl.
 A girl that God took, cleaned up, entered into covenant with, and dressed richly.
 But she turned away from God as her husband, turned to other lovers, and used what God had given her to win their affection.
 As a result, God turned her lovers against her and destroyed her, leaving her to face the consequences of her rebellion.

 Clearly, Israel failed in their agreement to keep their covenant with God.
 You might argue that in all of the examples given that it was later generations that failed to keep the covenant.
 But you would be forgetting the generation that initially agreed to the covenant.
 A generation that later died in the wilderness because of their unfaithfulness.

 The story of the New Testament builds on that of the Old.
 And Jesus and the New Testament authors frequently look back at what was recorded in the Old Testament to demonstrate the failure of the people under the old covenant.

-A second passage comes from Stephen’s trail before the Sanhedrin.
+A second passage comes from Stephen’s trial before the Sanhedrin.
 In Acts 7:51, after recounting the history of Israel, he says, “You stiff-necked people!
 Your hearts and ears are still uncircumcised.
 You are just like your ancestors: You always resist the Holy Spirit!”
-These people, just like their ancestor’s, were resisting the Holy Spirit’s leading.
+These people, just like their ancestors, were resisting the Holy Spirit’s leading.
 They were acting contrary to what God actually wanted them to do.